 Since the first fig tree arrived in Dalmatia figs, have been produced in abundance.
 The annual Zadar Fig Festival takes place every September and involves tasting all manner of delicious fig-related snacks!

 Spanning over three days, the Fig Festival involves workshops, tastings, and the opportunity to buy mouth-watering products.

 Kolan Cheese Feast – Kolan, Pag Island

 Cheese fans will love this one!
-Pag cheese is famous in the region, and this festival celebrates not only that type of cheese but every other which is produced around this part of the country.
-The first Cheese Feast was held in 2015, and since then it has been an annual deal.
+Pag cheese is famous in the region, and this festival celebrates not only that type of cheese but every other produced around this part of the country.
+The first Cheese Feast was held in 2015, and since then, it has been an annual deal.